How to Detect Network Intrusions

 Learn How to Detect Network Intrusions with LANGuardian

 LANGuardian is an agent-free network monitoring tool with DPI and content-based application recognition that delivers network administrators with complete visibility over their networks in a phenomenal depth of detail.
-Quick to download and deploy on standard server hardware, VMware or HyperV, LANGuardian connects to the network via the core switch and a SPAN or mirror port to provide a continuous health check on network and user activity.
+Quick to download and deploy on standard server hardware or VMware, LANGuardian connects to the network via the core switch and a SPAN or mirror port to provide a continuous health check on network and user activity.

 Without interacting with other devices on the network or impeding network performance, LANGuardian lets network administrators know what is really going on in their networks via a single-view dashboard.
 Network administrators can take advantage of LANGuardian´s versatile alert, search and report mechanisms to detect network intrusions and conduct forensics to identify the root causes of network issues – consequently enhancing the performance and management of the network.